Setting Up Form Widgets

 QGIS number range field form

-In Mergin Maps Input, the slider will look like the Number of plants field.
-It can be filled in by moving the slider:
+In the mobile app, the Slider looks like this.
+The number can be filled in by moving the slider:

 # Date and time